Infinity Kappa vs Alpine Type-R

 Alpine SPR-60C Speakers Overview and Key features

-Alpine is a Japanese manufacturing company that specializes in producing electronic components used in vehicle’s audio and navigation systems, as well as subwoofers, A/V head units, amplifiers, and car speakers.
+Alpine is a Japanese manufacturing company specializing in producing electronic components used in vehicle audio and navigation systems, subwoofers, A/V head units, amplifiers, and car speakers.

 Established in 1967, the company is a sub-division of the well-known Japan-based manufacturer and developer of navigation and car audio systems, Alps Electric.
-You might have come across this company’s products in premium automobile brands like Mercedes Benz and BMW.
+You might have encountered this company’s products in premium automobile brands like Mercedes Benz and BMW.

-If you enjoy turning up while driving, these speakers are definitely the right pick for you.
+These speakers are right for you if you enjoy turning up while driving.
 The Alpine SPR-60C component car speakers come with separate woofers, tweeters, and crossovers, as their definition suggests.
-You must mount these components independently and ensure that they work together for the best results.
+You must mount these components independently and ensure they work together for the best results.

-These speakers come with 6.75″ multi-layer hybrid fiber woofers with ridged Santropene rubber surround to produce a defined and punchy bass with extended and consistent cone movement that pushes a lot of air.
+These speakers come with 6.75″ multi-layer hybrid fiber woofers with ridged Santropene rubber surround to produce a defined and punchy bass with extended and consistent cone movement that pushes air.

 What we like